 Erythronia

-The default pattern is my conception of that Erythronium
+The default pattern is my conception of what Erythronium

 dens-canis, the "true" dog-tooth violet, looks like.
 (It is a